 Check that the Tag Count is high enough to make room for this device in this Role.

-Accurate recording of serial numbers during the installation process is strongly encouraged, but can be error prone.
-Common errors include: mistyping serial number, writing down serial number improperly during installation, and failing to write down serial number.
+Accurately recording serial numbers during installation is strongly encouraged but can be error-prone.
+Common errors include: mistyping the serial number, writing down the serial number incorrectly during installation, and failing to record the serial number entirely.

 In case of serial number errors, Ciholas recommends the following during debugging:

-The basic unit of the CUWB schedule is the Tick.
-There are 975,000 Ticks per second.
-The different device rates of the CUWB schedule can be configured in Hz or Ticks.
+The basic unit of the CUWB schedule is the Tick, with 975,000 Ticks occurring each second.
+Device rates within the CUWB schedule can be configured in Hz or Ticks.
 The formula for converting between the two options is as follows: T = 975000 / H, where T is the period in Ticks and H is the repeat rate in Hz.

-The Hz option is provided for the user as a convenience, and for the majority of situations, specifying the rates in Hz is sufficient.
-However in some more advanced configurations, using Hz can lead to rounding issues which causes significant fragmentation of the schedule.
-This can result in either significantly diminished capacity or a completely invalid schedule.
+The Hz option is provided for user convenience, and for most situations, specifying rates in Hz is sufficient.
+However, in some advanced configurations, using Hz can introduce rounding errors leading to significant fragmentation of the schedule.
+This fragmentation may result in reduced capacity, or in extreme cases, a completely invalid schedule.

 Example: